argonautproject/us-core-patient-data-feed/README.md

 ## 1. Overview

 The _Patient Data Feed_ is an optional feature for servers implementing US Core.
-Servers that implement a Patient Data Feed enable clients to receive FHIR Subscription Notifications when changes occur to patient-oriented data.
+Servers can implement the Patient Data Feed to enable clients to receive FHIR Subscription Notifications when changes occur to patient-oriented data.

 This specification defines a canonical topic URL, subscription filters, and conformance requirements for the Patient Data Feed.
 It builds on FHIR R4 definitions from http://hl7.org/fhir/uv/subscriptions-backport.